 - a) Up to two base coaches are allowed to give words of assistance and direction to the members of their team while at bat. - Each base coach must remain with both feet within the confines of their coach's box.
-One must be stationed near first base and one near third base. - ii) A base coach may leave the coach's box to avoid a fielder or to signal a runner to slide, advance or return to a base, as long as they do not interfere with play. - b) A base coach may only address their team members. - c) One base coach may have with them in the coach's box a scorebook, pen or pencil and an indicator, all of which will be used only for scorekeeping or record-keeping purposes. - d) A youth age player who coaches in the first or third base coach's boxes and a youth age representative who participates as a bat boy or girl while on the field or in the dugout must wear an approved helmet.
+One must be stationed near first base and one near third base. - A base coach may leave the coach's box to avoid a fielder or to signal a runner to slide, advance or return to a base, as long as they do not interfere with play. - b) While in a coach's box, a base coach may hold a non-electronic, non-reflective scorebook, pen, pencil and/or an indicator, all of which will be used only for scorekeeping or record-keeping purposes.

+c) A Youth age player who coaches in the first or third base coach's boxes and a youth age representative who participates as a bat person while on the field or in the dugout must wear an approved helmet.

 Rule 3.4 Violation of Coach responsibilities.
 Effect A warning must be issued for the first offense.
-Any subsequent infraction by a coach/manager of the same team must result in the ejection of the Head Coach.
-Rule 3.4.3 d Failure of youth age player who coaches in the coaches box to wear a helmet.
-Effect After a warning, for a repeat violation, the youth player must be ejected.
+Any subsequent infraction by a manager/coach of the same team must result in the ejection of the head coach.
+Rule 3.4.3 c Failure of Youth age player who coaches in the coach's box to wear a helmet Effect After a warning for a repeat violation, the Youth player must be ejected.